 Action in Africa Tanzanian Chairman Father Vitalis’ U.K. Visit

-On Father Vitalis’ arrival to the UK, he was warmly welcomed by Father Tony and the parishioners of St Michael’s.
+Father Vitalis’ was our Nyaishozi Chairman for 7 year and visited the UK in 2018.
+On his arrival to the UK, he was warmly welcomed by Father Tony and the parishioners of St Michael’s.
 While he stayed with the charity’s vice chair Tina Rayburn, he made his way on foot every morning to the church to help with morning mass.

 A highlight for Father Vitalis was meeting Bishop of Arundel and Brighton, Richard Moth at Cranmore School’s 50th anniversary.